freedomofpress/securedrop-docs/docs/appendices/threat_model/threat_model.rst

    have an effect on the quantity and accuracy of notifications sent to admins or journalists.

-What a Compromise of the *Secure Viewing Station* Can Achieve
+What a compromise of the *Secure Viewing Station* can achieve
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  The *Secure Viewing Station* is only useful to an attacker while